5 micro habits for a healthy new year

 10. Get moving.

-Increasing physical activity can help balance out the additional calories eaten during the holiday season.
+Increasing physical activity can help offset the additional calories consumed during the holiday season.

 Learn more about nutrition; get the latest health and wellness news, trends and patient stories from Sharp Health News; and subscribe to our weekly newsletter by clicking the "Sign up" link below.